joelviseu/angular-templaminator/README.md

 # angulartemplatebootrap
-Template Bootstrap Websites From JSON with Angular
+Template Bootstrap Websites From JSON with Angular.JS